arcadelab/deepdrr/README.md

 The segmentation pipeline is based on the Vnet architecture:
 https://github.com/mattmacy/vnet.pytorch
 F. Milletari, N. Navab, S-A. Ahmadi.
 V-Net: Fully Convolutional Neural Networks for Volumetric Medical Image Segmentation. arXiv:160604797.
 2016.

+We gratefully acknowledge the support of the NVIDIA Corporation with the donation of the GPUs used for this research.